Generative AI Training and Copyright Law: Legal Frameworks for Training Data Collection and Usage

 \subsubsection{Can GenAI Training be Considered as Fair Use?}

-In order to assess whether GenAI training is covered by fair use doctrines in jurisdictions like the United States, the four factors introduced in Section \ref{sec:fair_use} need to be considered:\footnote{For a most recent application of the four-factor test see Andy Warhol Foundation for the Visual Arts, Inc. v.
-Goldsmith, 598 U.S. 508 (2023).}
+In order to assess whether GenAI training is covered by fair use doctrines in jurisdictions like the United States, the four factors introduced in Section \ref{sec:fair_use} need to be considered.\footnote{For a most recent application of the four-factor test see Andy Warhol Foundation for the Visual Arts, Inc. v.
+Goldsmith, 598 U.S. 508 (2023).} Indeed, more recently, two U.S. District Courts have awarded summary judgment to Anthropic and Meta against infringement actions involving the copying of books during the training and creation of LLMs for the ``Claude'' and ``Llama'' GenAI systems.\footnote{Bartz v.
+Anthropic, 787 F. Supp.
+3d 1007 (N.D.
+Cal.
+2025) (Alsup, J.); Kadrey v.
+Meta Platforms, 788 F. Supp.
+3d 1026 (N.D.
+Cal.
+2025) (Chhabria, J.). }

 \textbf{Purpose and Character of the Use:} GenAI training arguably differs from TDM in its purpose.
 While TDM generally seeks to derive abstract insights or utility from the data, GenAI training focuses on creating derivative works or outputs that resemble the original data.
 Courts have often assessed transformative use as a key factor in fair use determinations.
 For example, if the use repurposes the original work for a new and socially beneficial objective, it may favor fair use.
 However, the transformative nature of GenAI training is debatable, as its outputs often directly reflect the style and substance of the training data.